🇩🇴 Dominican Republic digital nomad visa

 • Family: Spouse and dependent children may be included on the same application.

-Dominican Republic Nomad Visa: Is It Worth the Hassle?
+Is the Dominican Republic Digital Nomad Visa Worth the Hassle?